 A printed face mask is as customizable and practical as a t-shirt, but suitable for formal and informal occasions alike given current events.
 The best part - you don’t have to be an artist or designer to create a custom printed face mask personalized with your logo, artwork, or custom text.
 Here's how ours come to life.

 While wearing face masks plays a major role in slowing the spread of coronavirus, proper cleaning is also essential.
 We’ve gathered all of our research and tips so you can keep your face masks clean in the age of COVID-19.

 |8.5" x 14"

-Fits most women and kids.
+Fits some petite adults and most kids.

 |2.25" wide||2.75" wide||3.5" wide|

 |Ages 2 and over

 Comparable to Small or Medium in Men's sizing